 - How long you’ve been practicing

 The amount you pay could be very different from the average cost listed above.
 You may also get very different costs from different insurance companies as well.
-It is always wise to shop around with 3-5 insurance companies to compare costs before making the decision.
+It is always wise to shop around with 3-5 insurance companies or a digital broker like CoverWallet to compare several quotes before making the final decision.

 Malpractice insurance for doctors: How much doctors pay in malpractice insurance varies according to what specialty they have.
 Surgeons pay between $30,000 and $50,000 a year.
 Plastic surgeons pay more, but the specialty that pays the most is obstetricians.